Mogul Steve Forbes Says He Wants To Join SoulCycle After Boycott

 Media mogul Steve Forbes has announced that he wants to join SoulCycle at the age of 72 to support Stephen Ross after he threw a fundraiser for Donald Trump’s reelection campaign.

-The Daily Mail reported that Forbes, the chairman of Forbes Media stated that he is “almost ready” to sign up for SoulCycle after people boycotted in response to support for Trump.
+The Daily Mail reported that Forbes, the chairman of Forbes Media, stated that he is “almost ready” to sign up for SoulCycle after people boycotted in response to support for Trump.
 He is angry that the boycotts represent a poisonous political climate.

 “This is the kind of thing that people don’t like.
 It’s poisonous and I am almost ready to sign up for SoulCycle.”

-Forbes made these comments after celebrities like Chrissy Teigen, Billy Eichner and others rallied to boycott the business owned by Stephen Ross including Equinox gyms and the spin class centers after it was announced that he was hosting a fundraiser in the Hamptons.
+Forbes made these comments after celebrities like Chrissy Teigen, Billy Eichner, and others rallied to boycott the business owned by Stephen Ross including Equinox gyms and the spin class centers after it was announced that he was hosting a fundraiser in the Hamptons.

 Forbes warned others to look out because next protesters would be coming for the small donors.